risgk/digital-synth-pra32-u2/PRA32-U2-Change-History.md

 ## Digital Synth PRA32-U2 Change History

 - v0.4.0 (20**-**-**):
+    - Increase the maximum overtone of Oscillator output in the low frequency range
     - Merge Osc 1 Multi Saw to Saw Wave
     - Enable Osc 1 Morph for Multi Saw
     - Enable Osc 1 Shape and Morph for Sync Square